 As director of BU’s Center for Molecular Discovery (CMD), John Porco has helped to create some 7,000 new molecules.
-To a chemist’s eye, their ornate “architecture” makes them beautiful, says Porco, a College of Arts & Sciences professor of chemistry.
+To a chemist’s eye, their ornate “architecture” makes them beautiful, says Porco.
 But to the millions of people with conditions like Alzheimer’s disease, cancer, and infections that don’t respond to existing therapies, these molecules have beauty of a very different kind: they just might be able to treat diseases that today’s drugs can’t cure.

 The molecules in the CMD’s boutique library are far more complex than those you’d find in standard, off-the-shelf compounds.
 That makes them more like the biologically active molecules found in nature, and more likely to deliver precision treatments that aren’t toxic to healthy cells.
 But it also makes them challenging to synthesize.
 In fact, drug makers traditionally prefer to use simple molecules because they are easier to create in the lab.

-“When you’re running the same reaction dozens or hundreds of times, you want it to work every time, so people generally use very simple reactions, which generally give rise to very simple molecules,” says CMD assistant director Lauren Brown, a CAS research assistant professor of chemistry.
+“When you’re running the same reaction dozens or hundreds of times, you want it to work every time, so people generally use very simple reactions, which generally give rise to very simple molecules,” explains Lauren Brown, research assistant professor of chemistry and assistant director of the CMD.
 “The more complex a molecule is, the more difficult it is to put together.”

-With support from a major grant from the National Institutes of Health, Porco and his colleagues spent more than a decade developing what he calls novel chemistries—new ways to synthesize molecules—and learning to manage their growing library, which operated as the Center for Chemical Methodology & Library Development until it was recast as the CMD in 2014.
-Each new compound was built on a molecular scaffold designed using a process pioneered by Porco and Aaron Beeler, CMD co–principal investigator and a CAS assistant professor of medicinal chemistry.
+With support from a major grant from the National Institutes of Health, Porco and his colleagues spent more than a decade developing what Porco calls “novel chemistries”—new ways to synthesize molecules—and learning to manage their growing library, which operated as the Center for Chemical Methodology & Library Development until it was recast as the CMD in 2014.
+Each new compound was built on a molecular scaffold designed using a process pioneered by Porco and Aaron Beeler, co-principal investigator of the CMD and assistant professor of medicinal chemistry at BU.
 It sounds like the invention of a freewheeling cook: start with chemicals that seem likely to react with each other, then see what happens when they are dropped into different solvents, at different temperatures, and in the presence of different catalysts.
 Other promising scaffolds were borrowed from the labs of BU chemists specializing in synthetic organic chemistry.

-To grow the collection from a handful of bespoke molecules to today’s trove of 7,000, they turned to a technique called combinatorial library synthesis, a mix-and-match approach that yields totally original molecules by experimenting with combinations of molecular building blocks.
+To grow the collection from a handful of bespoke molecules to today’s trove of 7,000, they turned to a technique called combinatorial library synthesis, a mix-and-match approach in which experimental combinations of molecular building blocks yield totally original molecules.
 To illustrate, Porco describes a simple model in which a core chemical scaffold can be modified in five different ways at two sites.
 Run through all the combinations, and you have 25 new molecules to add to your library.
-“It’s kind of like a puzzle,” he says.
+“It’s kind of like a puzzle,” says Porco.

-At St. Jude Children’s Research Hospital in Memphis, Tenn., chemical biologist Kip Guy has screened a collection of some 2,500 CMD compounds in search of new ways to treat pediatric brain tumors.
+At St. Jude Children’s Research Hospital in Memphis, chemical biologist Kip Guy has screened a collection of some 2,500 CMD compounds in search of new ways to treat pediatric brain tumors.
 More than 10,000 children are diagnosed with cancer each year in the United States, says Guy, but for decades, the five-year survival rate for many of these cancers has plateaued at or below 60 percent.
-The key to changing that may be finding therapies that specifically target pediatric cancers, he says.
+The key to changing that may be finding therapies that specifically target pediatric cancers, says Guy.

-“Typically, kids are treated with the same drugs as adults, and in many cases this works well,” Guy says.
+“Typically, kids are treated with the same drugs as adults, and in many cases this works well,” says Guy.
 “However, some pediatric cancers are very distinct from adult disease and probably will require novel targeted therapies.”

 Guy began tapping the CMD library six years ago.
-“The compounds from the CMD have unique chemical structures that for the most part have not been previously studied for pediatric oncology,” he says.
+“The compounds from the CMD have unique chemical structures that, for the most part, have not been previously studied for pediatric oncology,” says Guy.
 “There is a strong potential to find molecules that shut down the processes pediatric tumors need to survive, and that may provide starting points for developing targeted therapies.”